chelbyrhoades/lurker/README.md

 Ideas to be released int the future - TBD

 #### Key Architecture
-There is an image uploaded to this github that shows a visual representation of this web crawler.
-A file called 'Design Doc' covers these architectures, as well as main data structures used within the project.
+A file called 'Design Doc' covers the main data structures used within the project.
-#### Identify and describe your major data structures
-  Lists are used throughout the project.
-  TBD on more major data structures

 #### Politeness
    To avoid overloading a website, a politeness policy is used.
 The performance of a site is heavily affected while a web crawler downloads a portion.
 Servers have to handle requests of the viewers of the site and a web crawler could potentially overload it.
 Administrators are able to indicate which parts of the website that cannot be accessed by the crawler.
    To implement politness, Lurker uses an interval that restricts itself from overloading the server.